June 21, 2021

 2: Purchase and retire carbon offsets.

-Clay Lacy Aviation provides an easy and transparent carbon offset program for its customers through its partnership with World Kinect Energy.
+Clay Lacy Aviation provides an easy and transparent carbon offset program for customers through our industry-leading partners.
 If you are not a Clay Lacy customer, contact a company like 4AIR who can help you establish a comprehensive sustainability program that includes purchasing carbon offsets.

 3: Funds from your retired offsets are distributed to a sustainability project.